 The ones which are widely being used among students and teachers.
 Grammarly isn’t just a plagiarism checker, but also a virtual English assistant.
 It’s capable of detecting mistakes in real-time and suggesting relevant replaceable words/sentences.
 It even provides an in-depth explanation of its suggestions.

 Grammarly checks your content against 16 billion pages across the web to detect plagiarism.
 And it’s one of the best tools to learn English grammar.
-Read more about why Grammarly is the best tool.

 After Grammarly, Turnitin is another tool that’s widely used for academics.
 It checks for text similarities between assignments and research papers, against its extensive database.
 This is actually accessible only by those students and teachers who’re registered and is tricky.
 Turnitin shows the work of students to their teachers, thus students have to be cautious.